-When the wind died down, when the curtain of snow evaporated into the harsh winter sunlight, the image of a raven haired, dark eyed woman, svelte of frame yet radiating with an erotic aura, emerged.
+When the wind died down, when the curtain of snow evaporated into the harsh winter sunlight, the image of a raven-haired, dark-eyed woman, svelte of the frame yet radiating with an erotic aura, emerged.
 She stood by the grave of her beloved, a breeze waving her waist-length black hair in the sunlight, and watched young Jonathon Olafsson descend the hill in mindless terror.

 Run, my Jonathon!
 Run until you can run no longer!
 And when the running is over–when you can take not another step–then I will take you into my arms and sink my fangs into your warm, warm River of Life.
 We will live forever, my Jonathon.
 Forever!